Buyers purchase goods to sell in warehouses, shops or department stores.

 - inspect, compare and select goods for sale

-- arrange for payment and delivery
+- arrange payments and deliveries

 - decide how much to charge for goods